damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 We introduced our [Master Plan][master-plan] and now we need feedback from our rock star community as we think about how we can build the best toolset to help modern developers move faster from idea to production.
-On Tour, you'll hear from GitLab CEO Sid Sijbrandij on the GitLab Master Plan, have the opportunity to ask our developers questions, give feedback about our [product direction], and share your ideas and projects.
+On Tour, you'll hear from GitLab CEO [Sid Sijbrandij][sid-twitter] on the GitLab Master Plan, have the opportunity to ask our developers questions, give feedback about our [product direction][product-direction], and share your ideas and projects.

 ### Inspiration ###